Milton Keynes Hoard: Magiovinium

 Although known as the "Bletchley" hoards, two coin hoards were also found at or near the site of MAGIOVINIUM, consisting of silver denarii, in 1967 and 1987.

 Stony Stratford Hoard

-In 1789, at Windmill Field in the parish of Old Stratford, Northamptonshire (just across the river Great Ouse from Stony Stratford in Milton Keynes), an urn was uncovered that contained between 50 and 60 fragments of silver and gilt bronze plaques.
+In 1789, at "Windmill Field near Stony Stratford", an urn was uncovered that contained between 50 and 60 fragments of silver and gilt bronze plaques.
 "In addition there are two objects sometimes described as ensigns or head-dresses".
 The fragments include images of the Roman deities Mars, Apollo, and Victoria and inscriptions ascribed to Jupiter and Vulcan, leading to theories that this was a votive hoard at a Roman temple.
 The hoard is now kept at the British Museum.